johnand517/collaboration_and_competition/REPORT.md

 ## Current results

-Through applying the above learning agent, we are able to achieve for a single agent a target score (averaged over the prior 100 episodes) of 30 after 122 episodes.
+Through applying the above learning agent, we are able to achieve for a single agent a target score (averaged over the prior 100 episodes) of 0.5 after 122 episodes.
 The results of our scores through successive training episodes are as shown:

 ![Epoch Scores](/common/images/score_by_episode.png "Epoch Scores")

 ## Areas for improvement

 - More exhaustive hyperparameter tuning
+- Testing against a decoupled actor network (one for each agent)
+- Exploration of MADDPG techniques such as [MAPDDPG-GCPN](https://arxiv.org/pdf/1810.09206.pdf) (extra actor network generates samples to store in replay buffer for critic usage)